 After you select your header, then you can add a list after the header.
 For example, if you select “Brands” then you would list all the brands you offer at your store.

-Now that you’re familiar with these ad extensions, go back to the example above and see if you can correctly identify the 4 ad extensions.
+Now that you’re familiar with these ad extensions, go back to the example above and see if you can correctly identify the 4 ad extensions in the Google ad.